All Episodes

 And they are retiring in huge numbers.

-Now they're being defunded, so I guess they're gonna get fired, laid off, paid off, whatever it happens to be.
+Now they're being defunded, so I guess they're going to get fired, laid off, paid off, whatever it happens to be.

 You got the Georgia governor rightly declaring a state of emergency down there.

-The Atlanta mayor's facing criticism over the early handling of the protest site, just like the mayor in Seattle, this this summer of love zone.
+The Atlanta mayor's facing criticism over the early handling of the protest site, just like the mayor in Seattle this summer of love zone.

-And it's only the it's only the beginning of what will be a much larger trend out of these blue states, blue cities that have been it running to the ground with burdensome bureaucracy, high taxes, horrific governance.
+And it's only the beginning of what will be a much larger trend out of these blue states, blue cities that have been run into the ground with burdensome bureaucracy, high taxes, horrific governance.

 You know, unbelievable.

-You think Chicago passed a reacting this weekend to the death of this innocent seven-year-old girl and and literally saying on Fox and Friends that you know this poor girl was killed outside of her grandmother's house, playing the in the backyard on the Fourth of July.
+Chicago pastor reacting this weekend to the death of this innocent seven-year-old girl and literally saying on Fox and Friends that this poor girl was killed outside of her grandmother's house playing in the backyard on the 4th of July.

-Well, you if we want to talk about pursuit of happiness, if you want to talk about you you first have to have simple, basic, fundamental government working towards safety and security of every American citizen in every state in every city from C to Shining City.
+Well, if we want to talk about pursuit of happiness, if you want to talk about, you first have to have simple, basic, fundamental government working towards safety and security of every American citizen in every state, in every city, from sea to shining sea.

 It's not that complicated.